 - unless otherwise specifically ordered, the delivery consists of new and unused merchandise.

 - goods/services provided are of the quality, grade, standard or any other aspect specified in the purchase order/contract.

 Rejection of goods/services is the responsibility of the user department whenever goods/services do not meet contract requirements.
-The user department must document in writing, cases where the contractor’s performance does not comply with the contractual agreement.
-Such written documentation shall be provided to University Purchasing by the user department using the “Complaint to Vendor Form.”
-This report is necessary for University Purchasing to take the appropriate default actions as provided for in the contract.
-In addition, the form is important so that University Purchasing can continue to develop vendor history and evaluate vendor performance.
-Please contact University Purchasing at 8-0157, if you intend to file a complaint.
+The user department must document in writing cases where the contractor’s performance does not comply with the contractual agreement.
+Continuing issues of vendor non-performance should be escalated to University Purchasing.
+Purchasing will assist the end-user department in taking the appropriate actions to ensure compliance with the contract.

 Cancellations and Changes to Purchase Orders/Contracts